-72. Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None 73.
-Were you able to conduct the minimum number of RANDOM STAFF interviews?
-Yes● No a.
-Select the reason(s) why you were unable to conduct the minimum number of RANDOM STAFF interviews: (select all that apply) ■ Too many staff declined to participate in interviews. ■ Not enough staff employed by the facility to meet the minimum number of random staff interviews (Note: select this option if there were not enough staff employed by the facility or not enough staff employed by the facility to interview for both random and specialized staff roles). ■ Not enough staff available in the facility during the onsite portion of the audit to meet the minimum number of random staff interviews. ■ Other 74.
+72. Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None If "Other," describe: The auditor interviewed both male and female security and program staff.
+73. Were you able to conduct the minimum number of RANDOM STAFF interviews?
+Yes No a.
+Select the reason(s) why you were unable to conduct the minimum number of RANDOM STAFF interviews: (select all that apply) Too many staff declined to participate in interviews.
+Not enough staff employed by the facility to meet the minimum number of random staff interviews (Note: select this option if there were not enough staff employed by the facility or not enough staff employed by the facility to interview for both random and specialized staff roles).
+Not enough staff available in the facility during the onsite portion of the audit to meet the minimum number of random staff interviews.
+Other 74.
 Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): Resident supervisor staff from every shift were interviewed, as well as multiple program staff.

-Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Specialized Staff, Volunteers, and Contractor Interviews

+Staff in some facilities may be responsible for more than one of the specialized staff duties.
 Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.

 75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 7 76.
 Were you able to interview the Agency Head?
-Yes No 77.
+YesNo 77.
 Were you able to interview the Warden/Facility Director/Superintendent or their designee?
-78. Were you able to interview the PREA Coordinator?
-79. Were you able to interview the PREA Compliance Manager?
+Yes No 78.
+Were you able to interview the PREA Coordinator?
+Yes No 79.
+Were you able to interview the PREA Compliance Manager?
 Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator ☐ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ☐ Medical staff ☐ Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ☐ Intake staff
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff Intake staff

-Other

-81. Did you interview VOLUNTEERS who may have contact with inmates/ Yes

-residents/detainees in this facility? ● No

-82. Did you interview CONTRACTORS who may have contact with inmates/ Yes

-residents/detainees in this facility?
-No
+Other 81.
+Did you interview VOLUNTEERS who Yes may have contact with inmates/ residents/detainees in this facility?
+No No 82.
+Did you interview CONTRACTORS Yes who may have contact with inmates/ residents/detainees in this facility?
+No No 83.
+Provide any additional comments regarding selecting or interviewing specialized staff.

-a.
-Enter the total number of 1

-CONTRACTORS who were interviewed:

-b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention

-Education/programming

-☐ Medical/dental

-Food service

-☐ Maintenance/construction

-Other

-83. Provide any additional comments regarding selecting or interviewing specialized staff.
 No text provided.